-People eagerly follow the brands they like because they feel closer to them, they can contact them directly via the DM and they can keep pace with all the news and campaigns.
-Given that more and more people opt for online shopping each day, the introduction of this option is a great move towards developing brands.
+People eagerly follow the brands they like because they feel closer to them, they can contact them directly via the DM, and they can keep pace with all the news and campaigns.
+Given that more and more people opt for online shopping each day, the introduction of this option is an excellent move towards developing brands.

-The followers now can just click on the picture and find out the price of the product instead of sending a message and waiting for an answer.
-Therefore, their interest is not lost while waiting to get the wanted information.
+The followers now can click on the picture and find out the price of the product instead of sending a message and waiting for an answer.
+Therefore, their interest is not lost while waiting to get the necessary information.

 This shoppable feature also has metrics attached so you can track the data collected by your followers.
 With this option, which is also located in Instagram Insights under the Post impressions, you can see likes, reach, outbound clicks, etc.